 The tester tries to discharge any connected component before and while measuring.
 When it can't discharge the component below a specified threshold (CAP_DISCHARGED) it will output an error displaying the probe number and remaining voltage.
-In case of a battery the displayed voltage isn't the battery's voltage.

 The discharge function isn't based on a fixed timeout, it adapts itself to the discharging rate.
 That way a battery will be identified faster (about 2s) and large caps have more time to discharge.
 If a large cap is identified as a battery please repeat the check.
 In a noisy environment you might need to adjust CAP_DISCHARGED to about 3mV.
 The remaining voltage displayed will help you to choose an appropriate value.